Brotcrunsher/BrotBoxEngine/README.md

 ### Can I contribute to the Brotbox Engine?
 *Yes.* Feel free to open merge requests!
 They are always welcome, even if you are a beginner.
 In such a case you get information about what can be improved, and you can learn from it.
 Don't be shy, just go for it!

+### Which compilers are supported?
+The project is regularly build with Microsoft Visual Studio Version 16.5.4 (with its default MSVC) as well as GCC Version 8.4.0.
+Other versions of said compilers probably also work as long as they have full C++17 support.
+Completely different compilers like clang are untested, though it's quite possible that they work as well.
+Feel free to try and let me know.